gradle/gradle/design-docs/jdk9-support.md

     - `JavaExec` task
     - daemon launcher
     - generated application start scripts
-- Use `-release` javac flag for JVM binary that target older Java platform versions
+- Use `--release` javac flag for JVM binary that target older Java platform versions
 - Extract or validate module dependencies declared in `module-info.java`
     - Infer API and runtime requirements based on required and exported modules
 - Extract or validate platform dependencies declared in `module-info.java`